 - Add the chocolate and mix to incorporate with a rubber spatula.

-- Scoop 6 cookies (about 55g per cookie dough ball) using a 2 Tbsp cookie scoop onto the prepared baking sheet.
+- Scoop 6 cookies (about 55g per cookie dough ball) using a 2 tablespoon cookie scoop onto the prepared baking sheet.
 If desired, flatten each ball of dough, press more chocolate pieces on the top, and roll into a ball (this works particularly well in this recipe).
 Arrange evenly apart on the pan.
 Keep the remainder of the batter in the bowl lightly covered with plastic wrap.

 - Bake the cookies for 11-13 minutes, until the edges are set.
 Bake for longer if you would like your cookies to be crispier.
 Remove from the oven and bang the pan briefly on the counter to help deflate the cookies.
 If you would like to help your cookies to be perfectly round, use a cookie cutter slightly larger than the cookie to ‘scoot’ them into a perfectly round shape.